-All providers of NHS services are expected to work closely with their staff, on issues that affect them, whether they are members of a trade union or not, in line with the NHS staff pledges in the NHS Constitution.
-If you are a member of a trade union, union recognition will transfer under TUPE from your existing NHS employer to your new employer if, following the transfer, the transferring organised grouping of resources or employees retains a distinct identity from the remainder of the new employer's undertaking.
-If you are unsure how this will apply in the case of your transfer you should speak to your line manager, your HR adviser or trade union representative.
+All providers of NHS services are expected to work closely with their staff on issues that affect them whether they are members of a trade union or not.
+This is in line with the NHS staff pledges in the NHS Constitution.
+If you are a member of a trade union, union recognition will transfer from your existing NHS employer to your new employer, if both your previous employer and your new employer recognise your union.
+Recognition will also apply if, following the transfer, the transferring organised grouping of resources or employees retains a distinct identity from the remainder of the new employer's business.
+However, if this does not apply your trade union can negotiate a new recognition arrangement.
+If you are unsure how this will apply in the case of your transfer you should speak to your trade union representative.